- 800 gram leg of lamb, chopped into chunks

 - Calcium 16%

 Cut the lamb into cubes.
 Soak the tomatoes in boiling water for 2 minutes.
 Remove the skin and blend until smooth.
 Finely chop the onion and set aside.

 Heat the vegetable oil in a large pot.
 Add the cinnamon stick, bay leaf and star aniseed.
 Fry until fragrant.
 Add the onion.
 Sauté until golden brown.
 Add the curry leaf and ginger/garlic paste and sauté for 1 minute.

-Add the Rajah chilli powder, turmeric, fennel and garam masala and allow the spices to cook for 1 minute.
+Add the Rajah Hot Curry Powder, turmeric, fennel and Rajah Mild Masala and allow the spices to cook for 1 minute.
 Add a few drops of water if necessary.

 Mix in the lamb pieces and allow it to cook with the spices for 5 minutes.
 This is where the flavours infuse.
 Do not cover.

 Add the tomatoes and salt.
 Cover and cook until the tomatoes are cooked and the liquid has dried up.